xormant/openvpncache/README.md

 OpenVPN Caching Script

 I Made This Script To Try To Cache Successfully Connected TCP Clients Through OpenVPN But I Kinda Gave Up On It, Here's The Source, And If You Figure Out A Good Way To Use It, Your Welcome :).

+^ keep in mind this is NOT completed and is posted to be used for other projects...